Information Technology Architect

 - oversee teams who test, review and fix any problems with new systems

 - ensure that people understand how to use new systems, including developing training plans and manuals.

 IT architects need to have knowledge of:

-- usually work in offices, but may travel locally to see clients and work on projects
+- usually work in offices, but may travel locally to meet clients and work on projects

-- may travel nationally or overseas to attend seminars and conferences about new technological developments.
+- may travel nationally or overseas to attend seminars and conferences.